-Reporting to the publisher, the editorial director of a publishing house or a publishing imprint is usually the person in charge of directing the day-to-day efforts of the editors.
-He or she might have his or her list of books to edit, but it will likely be a small list, owing to the managerial responsibilities of the editorial director’s role.
+Reporting to the publisher, the editorial director of a publishing house or imprint is usually the person in charge of directing the day-to-day efforts of the editors.
+He might also have his own list of books to edit, but it will likely be a small one, owing to the managerial responsibilities of his role.

-A book editor’s job is to take a book idea from acquisition through to the finished book and beyond.
-While it’s widely assumed that the editor’s main duty is to correct grammar, the editor’s role encompasses a number of different facets critical to the success of the finished book.
+A book editor’s job is to take a book proposal from acquisition through to the finished work and beyond.
+While it’s widely assumed that the editor’s main duty is to line-edit the manuscript, the job, in fact, encompasses a number of different facets, all critical to the success of the finished book.
 It falls under the editor’s job to:

 - Acquire the book from a literary agent.

-This means reading manuscripts and assessing the novel or non-fiction book proposal’s appeal to the marketplace—and it necessarily means that the editor writes a lot of rejection letters.
-For projects that pass the editor's muster, he or she then acts as the advocate for the book to a larger acquisitions committee.
-If the editor gets the high sign to acquire a book, he or she will then have the task of negotiating the author’s contract with the agent (in much rarer instances, an editor may acquire an un-agented manuscript).
+This means reading proposals and their manuscripts or sample chapters and assessing the potential novel or non-fiction book’s appeal to the marketplace.
+It necessarily means writing a lot of rejection letters.
+If a book project passes her muster, the editor then acts as its advocate to a larger acquisitions committee.
+If the editor gets the high sign to acquire a book, he or she will then have the task of negotiating the author’s contract with the agent.
+In much rarer instances, an editor may acquire an un-agented manuscript.

 - Make sure the author stays on track with the manuscript.